griptape-ai/griptape-docs/docs/griptape-framework/structures/events.md

     print("Handler 2", event.__class__)

-agent = Agent(event_listeners=[handler1, handler2])
+agent = Agent(event_listeners=[EventListener(handler1), EventListener(handler2)])

 agent.run("tell me about griptape")
 ```

 ```
+Handler 1 <class 'griptape.events.start_structure_run_event.StartStructureRunEvent'>
+Handler 2 <class 'griptape.events.start_structure_run_event.StartStructureRunEvent'>
 Handler 1 <class 'griptape.events.start_task_event.StartTaskEvent'>
 Handler 2 <class 'griptape.events.start_task_event.StartTaskEvent'>
-[09/08/23 10:52:36] INFO     PromptTask cba4944d74f34b43990d7dc6f7ffe0d1
+[10/26/23 11:49:29] INFO     PromptTask 20e3ef1f8856453ebabc84863ac36784
                              Input: tell me about griptape Handler 1 <class 'griptape.events.start_prompt_event.StartPromptEvent'>
 Handler 2 <class 'griptape.events.start_prompt_event.StartPromptEvent'>
 Handler 1 <class 'griptape.events.finish_prompt_event.FinishPromptEvent'>
 Handler 2 <class 'griptape.events.finish_prompt_event.FinishPromptEvent'>
-[09/08/23 10:52:54] INFO     PromptTask cba4944d74f34b43990d7dc6f7ffe0d1
+[10/26/23 11:49:55] INFO     PromptTask 20e3ef1f8856453ebabc84863ac36784
-                             Output: Griptape is a gritty, sandpaper-like material that is applied to the top of a skateboard deck.
-It provides traction between the skateboarder's shoes and the board itself, allowing for better control and stability when performing tricks and maneuvers.
+                             Output: Griptape is a gritty, sandpaper-like material that is applied to the top of a skateboard, longboard, or scooter deck to provide traction between the rider's feet and the deck.
+It is an essential component for performing tricks and maintaining control of the board or scooter.

-                             Griptape comes in a variety of colors and designs, but the most common type is black.
-It's typically made from a sheet of paper or fabric with an adhesive back and a layer of crushed silicon carbide or aluminum oxide on the top.

-                             To apply griptape, you peel off the backing, stick it to your board, and then cut off the excess.
-It's important to replace your griptape regularly to ensure it maintains its grip.
-Over time, it can become less effective due to wear and tear.

-                             In addition to skateboarding, griptape is also used in other board sports such as longboarding and snowboarding.
+                             Griptape is typically black, but it comes in a variety of colors and designs.
+It is made by embedding an abrasive material (similar to sand) into a tough, weather-resistant adhesive.
+The adhesive side is then applied to the deck, while the abrasive side faces up to provide grip.

+                             The grip provided by the griptape allows riders to keep their footing on the board, especially during tricks where the board is flipped or spun.
+It also helps riders control the board better during downhill rides or sharp turns.

+                             Over time, griptape can wear down and lose its effectiveness, at which point it can be removed and replaced.
+It's an essential part of skateboarding equipment and plays a significant role in the sport's safety and performance.
 Handler 1 <class 'griptape.events.finish_task_event.FinishTaskEvent'>
 Handler 2 <class 'griptape.events.finish_task_event.FinishTaskEvent'>
+Handler 1 <class 'griptape.events.finish_structure_run_event.FinishStructureRunEvent'>
+Handler 2 <class 'griptape.events.finish_structure_run_event.FinishStructureRunEvent'>
 ```

 ## Streaming